 Harold Park, Havering

 In 1868 a wealthy Brentwood solicitor built himself a mansion to the south of the river and railway line, named Harold Court.
 After the owner’s bankruptcy the house served as a children’s home, then a lunatic asylum and then a sanatorium.
-In 1959 it became a teacher training college and has now been converted into private flats.
+In 1959 it became a teacher training college and has since been converted into private flats.
+Harold Court is shown in the photo above.*

 Horse Block Farm lay to the north-east of Harold Court Road.
 After the First World War the Essex builders Iles and Company laid out a bungalow estate here that it called Sunnytown.
 The company also created Sunnymede at Billericay.

-When Harold Court primary school opened in 1929 the area still retained a rural character, but this was slowly eroded as further development plugged the gaps, including some industry beside the Ingrebourne River.
+When Harold Court primary school opened in 1929 the area still retained a rural character, but this was slowly eroded as further development plugged the gaps, including a riverside industrial estate that was created after the Second World War on the site of a brickworks that had operated intermittently from 1878 to 1933.